Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 ## Statistical Analysis
 This part was implemented in KMEANS.py
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Price_Distribution.png" />
+<p align="center">Figure 3</p>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Review_Score_Distribution.png" />
+<p align="center">Figure 4</p>
-<br />We calculated the correlation coefficient of price and review score and the correlation coefficient of price and review number to find out which two is more independent.
+<br />We calculated the correlation coefficient between prices and review scores and the correlation coefficient between prices and the numbers of reviews.
+The results are as follows.
-<br />Price and Review Score: 0.1172
+<br />Prices and Review Scores: 0.1172
-<br />Price and Review Number: -0.1565
+<br />Prices and the numbers of Reviews: -0.1565
-<br />The result shows that review number is slightly more correlated with price than review score, thus we used price and review score as variables in the next step.
+<br />The results show that the two pairs are both independent enough to do Kmeans, in the project we used price and review score in the next step.

 ## Optimization
 This part was also implemented in KMEANS.py